alexwnovak/TF2Maps/JumpLotus/README.md

 One major change I also did was _not_ launching TF2 after each compile.
 Instead, I un-checked the "Run" option and only did compiles.
 I _left TF2 running_ in another window, and would Alt+Tab in and out.
-After a build, I'd switch to TF2 and "map <thing.vmf>".
+After a build, I'd switch to TF2 and reload with a "map" command.
 This saved me _loads_ of time, not waiting for the game to load constantly.

 **2. Route the map**